 AtKisson has also served as a transitional Executive Director for other organizations, on two occasions, first with the pioneering US-based think-tank in economic policy Redefining Progress (1996-1997, the organization is now dormant); and with Earth Charter International, a global NGO focused on the ethics of sustainable development (2005-2007).
 In 2015, he was elected a Full Member of the Club of Rome, the original sponsors of the Limits to Growth study.

 In the early 1990s, AtKisson began experimenting with the use of music and song in his keynote speeches, to bring stories to life and to help explain complex concepts.
 This creative approach drew positive responses, and as a result, Alan’s parallel career as a singer-songwriter — which he thought he had left behind in 1980s — was reactivated and became a regular part of his professional life.
 In 1997, AtKisson took a one-year sabbatical during which he released two albums and embarked on a world tour that combined speeches and workshops on sustainability with musical performances.
 During that year he also supported the development of city-based sustainability programs in Penang (Malaysia), Munich, Edinburgh, Pittsburgh and other cities.

 AtKisson has since released four more albums and two singles on the independent label Rain City Records.
-His music video for the single “We Love the SDGs” has been viewed over 30,000 times.
+His music video for the single “We Love the SDGs” has been viewed 40,000 times.
 His music has been featured by the United Nations and adopted for use in UN-sponsored training and national education programs.

 A dual citizen of both Sweden and the United States, AtKisson lives in Stockholm with his wife, Kristina AtKisson, who is also a highly experienced sustainability professional.
 She currently works as Secretary-General of NMC, the Swedish Association for Sustainable Business.